OfficeDev/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

     ![Screenshot of Microsoft Teams with the messaging extension for this lab open.](Images/Exercise2-02.png)

 1. Type in the search box.
 After several characters are entered, the messaging extension is called and the results displayed.
-(Search for `sky` to see multiple results.)
+(Search for `tea` to see multiple results.)

     ![Screenshot of Microsoft Teams highlighting a search within a messaging extension](Images/Exercise2-03.png)